Dream Room

 The four arches cross each other, and form a canopy for the bed.

-The cylinders are configured using the symbols that I saw on the harbor wall.
+The cylinders are configured using the symbols I saw on the harbor wall.

 A powerful learning environment designed to take over our dreams, and give us years of training in a single night.